truggeri/truggeri.com/content/resume.md

 ### Amazon Web Services

-Portland, OR
-Software Development Engineer
-2022 - present
+Portland, OR | Software Development Engineer | 2022 - present

-* Member of Serverless Application Experience team, working to improve the development experience of serverless
-* Developed and released new Aws console service as part of re:Invent 2022
+* Lead software engineer on team that built Application Composer service
+* Led effort to support Visual Studio Code extension, increasing weekly visitors by 3x
+* Created pipeline to automatically deploy to new Aws regions, releasing our service to all 31 commercial regions

 ### Goldbelly

-Raleigh, NC (remote)
-Lead Software Engineer
-2021 - 2022
+Raleigh, NC (remote) | Lead Software Engineer | 2021 - 2022

 * Lead of software team working directly with stake holders and product for multiple projects within the company
 * Implement service based architecture across multiple clouds for subscription product